NikolasTz/etl_bn/README.md

 A simple ETL process for Bayesian Network using Apache Airflow,Apache Kafka and HDFS.

-The integration of the Apache Airflow boils down to the fact that we want to exploit the functionality of provided scheduler in order to offer the following steps scheduled:
+The integration of the Apache Airflow boils down to the fact that we want to exploit the functionality of provided scheduler in order to offer the following steps in a schedule way:

     1. Load the dataset from the inputPath local directory
     2. Make some transforms(cleansing,add partition_id column) on dataset